planetsizecpu/LunarLander/README.md

 # LunarLander

-This is another Lunar Lander game, I'm working on, so please standby!
+This is another Lunar Lander game mockup, It's not to be developed by now as there are better things to do.

 😃